iamjayk/arduino-hotdesk-monitor/README.md

 Complete Information and Technical Details on [Wiki](https://github.com/ajayk800/IoT/wiki)

 ### DESCRIPTION
-The Desk Monitoring System is a device which detects a person or an object's presence on a desk and reports the status as **Present** or **Away** to a remote Database.
+The Desk Monitoring System is an Arduino based Pilot IoT Project that uses an Ultrasonic Sensor which detects a person or an object's presence on a desk and reports the status as **Present** or **Away** to a remote Database.
-A Front-End Dashboard Displays this Data from Database with Real-time updates.
+A Front-End Dashboard Displays this Information from Database with Real-time updates.

 ### COMPONENTS USED
 - Arduino Nano  : [Details](https://www.arduino.cc/en/Main/ArduinoBoardNano)